-macOS JPG File Truncation Bug More Pervasive Than Originally Thought
+macOS Image Capture Bug More Pervasive Than Originally Thought

 Earlier this week we reported on a bug in Apple's macOS Image Capture app that adds empty data to photos when imported from iOS devices, potentially eating up gigabytes of disk storage needlessly.
 Today, we're hearing that the bug in macOS 10.14.6 and later is a lot more extensive than was initially believed.

-Note: This article title is wrong.
-The files are not being truncated.
-Rather, data is being appended to the end of the files.